jdtibochab/coralme/README.rst

 Development
 -----------

+Test environments using ``gh act --bind -j test --rm --rebuild | tee act.log``.
+Use the ``version.sh`` script to gather information about package versions.

 The coralME package has been tested using the following package versions:

 ========== ============ ============ ============= ============= ============= ============= =============